-Ways of expressing concentrations of solutions, solutions of gases in liquids, Henry's law, solutions of solids in liquids, solubility and equilibrium concept.
+Ways of expressing concentrations of solutions, Henry's law, solutions of solids in liquids, solubility and equilibrium concept.
 Colligative properties, definition, measurement of lowering of vapour pressure, elevation of boiling point, depression of freezing point and osmotic pressure, Raoult's law-derivation.